hphelion/documentation/cli.unix.2.reference.md

 ###Options
 **-c, --columns=COLUMNS**
-: Comma separated list of columns in report.
+: Comma-separated list of columns in report.

 **-d, --separator=SEPARATOR**
 : Use the specified value as the report separator.